 Appropriately Uses Anti-Anxiety Medication

-This datapoint is a measure of the percentage of long-term residents that were given antianxiety drugs.
-These medications are prescribed to patients suffering from anxiety and depression.
+This datapoint is a measure of the percent of long-term patients which were administered antianxiety medication.
+These medications are prescribed to residents suffering from depression or anxiety.

 Managing Depression Among Residents